pypsa-meets-earth/pypsa-earth/doc/quick_start.rst

 ##########################################
-How to run your model
+How to start with modeling
 ##########################################

 The installation procedure installs PyPSA-Earth model with all the software dependencies needed to build and run it.
 To properly model any region of the Earth, PyPSA-Earth needs to download and fetch different datasets.
 This section explains how to perform this data management.

-Tutorial run
+Build the tutorial model
 ------------------------------

 The whole global data kit is very heavy (e.g. for Africa it is >40Gb) and involves a large number of files.
 To facilitate model testing, a lightweight tutorial kit was developed.
 You can use it by using the tutorial configuration file `config.tutorial.yaml` (placed in the project folder `pypsa-earth`).
 To do that, you may want to do a reserve copy of your current configuration file and then overwrite it by a tutorial configuration: